 What is the Child Welfare Stipend Program?

-The Child Welfare Stipend Program (CWSP) is a partnership between the Virginia Department of Social Services and five public state universities in Virginia.
+The Child Welfare Stipend Program (CWSP) is a partnership between the Virginia Department of Social Services and four public state universities in Virginia.
 Our current university partners are:

 - George Mason University